Jaydeep1-Chotaliya/Superstore-Dashboard-using-Excel/README.md

 **4 Summary of limitations / challenges faced **

-The supermarket industry is a dynamic and complex sector, with various product categories contributing to its overall revenue and profitability.
-One of the key areas that significantly impacts the gross margin in supermarkets is the food and beverages market.
+* The supermarket industry, characterized by its dynamic complexity, sees diverse product categories influencing revenue and profitability, with the food and beverages market notably shaping gross margins.

-Food and beverages encompass a wide array of products, ranging from fresh produce, dairy products, canned goods, snacks, beverages, frozen foods, bakery items, and more.
-These items are essential for daily consumption, making the food and beverages market a core component of a supermarket's offerings.
+* The food and beverages market in supermarkets covers a vast range of essential items, including fresh produce, dairy, canned goods, snacks, beverages, frozen foods, and bakery items, crucial for daily consumption and integral to a supermarket's offerings.